 Step 5: Write out menu.

-I have a file on my desktop called menu.doc.
+I have a file on my desktop called menu.docx.
 At the top of the page I list out how many dinners I need to prepare during the week and note any special circumstance as detailed in steps one and two.
 I also make a note of what veggies I have to use up from the farmers market that week, if any.
 Then I start to fill those spots in with recipe names of every dish that I’ll be serving.
 Aside from days with special circumstances, I tend to avoid planning meals for specific days because I’ve found that having some flexibility during the week makes it much more likely that I’ll stick to my menu instead of deciding not to cook for whatever reason.
 I don’t do very well with being locked in to what I have to make each night because some days I just don’t feel like chicken.
 Or cow.
 Or whatever.
 Choice is good.
+I try to have a variety of meals which are quick and meals which are slow and I try to include a slow cooker meal every so often as well.

 In theory part of this step should be asking Art and Lance if they have any special requests, but they rarely do, so I ask out of habit more than anything else.